800-450-6118

 Why do these symptoms happen?

-The painful or numb hands while sleeping associated with carpal tunnel syndrome is easily explained.
-But to do so, you must understand that the problem starts deep inside your wrist joint.
+Having painful or numb hands while sleeping is easily explained if you have carpal tunnel syndrome.
+To do so, you must understand that the problem of carpal tunnel starts deep inside your wrist joint.

-With rapid and repetitive finger movement, for instance, the tendons in some people inflame and swell.
+When some people stress their fingers and hand, these tendons inflame and swell.
 That swelling pushes against the adjacent median nerve.
 The result is that the nerve is crushed.
 And that's what gives you all of the symptoms of carpal tunnel syndrome.

 Who gets carpal tunnel syndrome?